MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ### Delete a Virtual Machine

-To delete a virtual machine we use the `remove-vm` command.
-A virtual machine must be powered off before it can be deleted.
+To delete a virtual machine, use the `remove-vm` command.
 ```powershell
 remove-vm -Name <virtual machien name>
 ```
+A virtual machine must be powered off before it can be deleted.

 ### Create a new virtual machine